jasmeetkaur29/AIDI-2004-01/README.md

 ### AIDI-2004-01 <br>
-This 'new-branch' contains a python script
+This 'new-branch' contains a python script 'activate' file